East 80th Street Houses

 The East 80th Street Houses are a group of four attached rowhouses on that street in the New York City borough of Manhattan.
 They are built of brick with various stone trims in different versions of the Colonial Revival architectural style.

 They were built in the 1920s as homes for wealthy New Yorkers of that era, including Vincent Astor, Clarence Dillon and George Whitney.
 All were designated city landmarks by 1967, the first group of houses on the Upper East Side so recognized.
 In 1980, all four houses were listed on the National Register of Historic Places as intact surviving examples of high-style townhouses for affluent homebuyers of that time period.

 Buildings

-The four houses are located on the south side of 80th Street between Park and Lexington Avenues, on land that rises gently from 79th Street to the south.
+The four houses are located on the south side of 80th Street between Park Avenue to the west and Lexington Avenue to the east, on land that rises gently from 79th Street to the south.
 The block has an assortment of similarly sized buildings, most more modern.
 It is primarily residential with mixed use development on the neighboring avenues.
 The area is part of the Upper East Side.
 From west to east, the houses are numbered 116, 120, 124, and 130.